Tooling: Scaling Agent Primitives

 - Thriving Ecosystem → Shared libraries, tools, and community packages

-Just as npm enabled JavaScript’s explosive growth by solving the package distribution problem, AWD CLI enables the Agent Primitive ecosystem to flourish by providing the missing infrastructure layer that makes sharing and scaling natural language programs practical.
+Just as npm enabled JavaScript’s explosive growth by solving the package distribution problem, APM CLI enables the Agent Primitive ecosystem to flourish by providing the missing infrastructure layer that makes sharing and scaling natural language programs practical.

 Key Takeaways